electron/electron/docs/tutorial/sandbox.md

 * [`clearImmediate`](https://nodejs.org/api/timers.html#timers_clearimmediate_immediate)
 * [`setImmediate`](https://nodejs.org/api/timers.html#timers_setimmediate_callback_args)

-Note that because the Node.js environment is still present in the `preload`, it is still possible to leak privileged APIs to untrusted code running in the renderer process unless [`contextIsolation`][contextIsolation] is enabled.
+Note that because the environment presented to the `preload` script is substantially more privileged than that of a sandboxed renderer, it is still possible to leak privileged APIs to untrusted code running in the renderer process unless [`contextIsolation`][contextIsolation] is enabled.

 ## Configuring the sandbox